Husband arrested in 2014 murder of Navy wife from Hampton

-SAN DIEGO, Calif. –A 32-year-old former Navy Sailor suspected of murdering his wife was arrested on January 31, FOX 5 San Diego reports.
+SAN DIEGO, Calif. –A 32-year-old former Navy Sailor suspected of murdering his wife was arrested on January 31, according to the San Diego Police Department.

-Matthew Sullivan was taken into custody at his home in connection with the death of the mother of their two daughters, according to San Diego police.
+Matthew Sullivan was taken into custody at his home in connection with the death of the mother of their two daughters, according to police.

 Elizabeth Sullivan, 31, is reportedly a graduate of Kecoughtan High School.